 Counseling and Consultation Service (CCS) is a department within the Office of Student Life, with a mission of providing counseling and mental health services to The Ohio State University Campus.
-The CCS staff is a diverse group, which includes psychologists, psychiatrists, counselors, social workers and administrative staff.
-The 2020-2021 training cohort consists of 5 post-internship clinical fellows, 5 psychology interns, 2 social work interns, 3 clinical counseling interns, and 3 psychology practicum students.
-(The search process for the counseling practicum students occurs late Fall.)
-Doctoral psychology interns are considered an integral part of the staff and are included in all functions of the agency.
+The CCS staff is a diverse group, which includes psychologists, psychiatrists, counselors, social workers, marriage and family therapist, and administrative staff.
+The 2022-2023 training cohort consists of 2 psychiatric residents, 5 post-internship clinical fellows, 5 psychology interns, 3 social work interns, 2 clinical counseling interns, and 2 psychology practicum students.
+(The search process for the counseling practicum students and social work 1 internships occur in the Fall.)
+All of our people in training are considered an integral part of the staff and are included in all functions of the agency.

 The CCS staff employs an energetic, innovative, and multicultural group of people who sustain the high level of activity necessary to meet the demands of a large university.
 Clinical service and training are given high priorities, with room for staff members to pursue projects of particular interest to them.
 Administration of the center is facilitated by the Leadership Team (Director, Associate and Assistant Directors, Chief of Psychiatry and Office Associate).
 The administrative climate is collaborative in nature and staff members have opportunities to be involved in program planning.
 Psychotherapy and supervision training at CCS is enhanced by digital recording capabilities installed in each intern's private office and in senior staff clinician offices.